In conjunction with our 30th company anniversary, we invite you all backstage and introduce the people behind our microplate readers.

 Fluorescence intensity is one of the most popular detection modes in life science.
 Accordingly, there is a multitude of kits and reagents available on the market for the most different assay types that fluorescence microplate readers both as single- or multi-mode instruments can cover.

-Common applications for fluorescence intensity are DNA/RNA quantification, calcium flux, enzymatic activities, gene expression, second messenger signalling for GPCRs, protein-nucleic acid interaction, tryptophan quantification, molecular beacon, biosensors for wastewater analysis and more.
+Common applications for fluorescence intensity are DNA/RNA quantification, calcium assays (flux and signalling), enzymatic activities, gene expression, second messenger signalling for GPCRs, protein-nucleic acid interaction, tryptophan quantification, molecular beacon, biosensors for wastewater analysis and more.

 Cell based applications include apoptosis, cell proliferation and cytotoxicity.